OmniLayer/spec/README.md

 Say you want to sell a Bible for 0.001 Mastercoins.
 Creating a sell offer will use a variable number of bytes due to the use of null-terminated strings:

 1. [Transaction version](#field-transaction-version) = 0
-1. Transaction type = 60 for sale listing  (32-bit unsigned integer, 4 bytes)
+2. [Transaction type] = 60 for sale listing  (16-bit unsigned integer, 2 bytes)
-2. Currency identifier of price = 1 for Mastercoin (32-bit unsigned integer, 4 bytes)
+3. Currency identifier of price = 1 for Mastercoin (32-bit unsigned integer, 4 bytes)
-3. Desired price = 100,000 (0.00100000 Mastercoins) (64-bit unsigned integer, 8 bytes)
+4. Desired price = 100,000 (0.00100000 Mastercoins) (64-bit unsigned integer, 8 bytes)
-4. Item category = "Contraband\0" (11 bytes)
+5. Item category = "Contraband\0" (11 bytes)
-5. Item subcategory = "Forbidden Books\0" (16 bytes)
+6. Item subcategory = "Forbidden Books\0" (16 bytes)
-6. Item title = "Bible, NASB\0" (12 bytes)
+7. Item title = "Bible, NASB\0" (12 bytes)
-7. Description/Notes = “tinyurl.com/kwejgoig\0” (21 bytes) (Please save space in the block chain by linking to your description!)
+8. Description/Notes = "tinyurl.com/kwejgoig\0" (21 bytes) (Please save space in the block chain by linking to your description!)

 Every sale offer published by a given address gets a 32-bit "Listing ID" number assigned, which increments for each item offered for sale from that address.
 We'll assume this is the first item offered for sale from this address (Listing ID=0).